amuhebwa/messenger-bot-tutorial/README.md

     heroku create
     git push heroku master
     ```
-9. You should be able to "open your app" in Heroku to run it and see the hello world message.
+9. You should be able to "open your app" in Heroku to run it and see the Hello World message.

 10. If you want to change your server code, re-deploy it with the following commands (put your own comments in for the commit):